-I have never smoked chicken wings and was wondering at what temperature I should run the smoker.
+I plan on smoking chicken wings and was wondering at what temperature I should run the smoker.
 How long I should smoke the wings?
-What would you recommend for seasoning the chicken wings before I smoke them?
-A rub or a marinade?
-And should they be brined first?

 smoking chicken etc

 I'm doing a lot of wings and ribs for The Super Bowl.
 I have everything rubbed and seasoned over night.
 For smoke I'm using a mix of hickory and apple wood.

 I'm gonna take 'em off about 10 degrees before done and going to finish on the grill with some kicked up Sweet Baby Ray's BBQ sauce and tequila.